vedran-kolka-syntio/risingwave-docs/docs/guides/ingest-from-postgres-cdc.md

 You need to download and configure the [Debezium connector for PostgreSQL](https://debezium.io/documentation/reference/stable/connectors/postgresql.html), and then add the configuration to your Kafka Connect cluster.
 For details, see [Deployment](https://debezium.io/documentation/reference/stable/connectors/postgresql.html#postgresql-deployment) section.

-### Create a materialized source connection using the Kafka connector
+### Create a materialized source using the Kafka connector

  To ensure all data changes are captured, you must create a materialized source connection (`CREATE TABLE`) and specify primary keys.
 The data format must be Debezium JSON.
 For details